geodegarmo/chrisdegarmo/index.md

 ### Continental-Scale Land Cover Classification Pipeline
 **Current Development Project**

-[Add visualization of land cover results]
+[Add visualization of land cover results "working on this currently"]

 Building an operational 2-meter resolution land cover pipeline for continental-scale processing using Sentinel-2 imagery and super-resolution techniques.
 Designed for efficient processing of large geographic areas with DASK and cloud computing.